CemtiCofes/Rolling-Sky-Edit-Archives/README.md

   - Level and End files go to Levels
   - Theme files go to Themes
   - geoBuffer files go to GeoBuffers

+Note: These level files are not the final version of the edits.